-P4PE offers a new exciting feature called the ASUS POST ReporterTM to provide friendly voice messages and alerts during the Power-On Self-Tests (POST).
-Through an added external speaker, you will hear the messages informing you of the system boot status and causes of boot errors, if any.
+A7V8X offers a new exciting feature called the ASUS POST Reporter[TM] to provide friendly voice messages and alerts during the Power-On Self-Tests (POST).
+Through the system's internal speaker, or an added external speaker, you will hear the messages informing you of the system boot status and causes of boot errors, if any.
 The bundled Winbond Voice Editor software allows you to customize the voice messages, and provides multi-language support.

-ASUS MyLogo2TM
+ASUS MyLogo2TM 2000

-This new feature present in the P4PE motherboard allows you to personalize and add style to your system with customizable boot logos.
-See details on page 5-10.
+This new feature present in the A7V8X motherboard allows you to personalize and add style to your system with customizable boot logos.